Universal bounds for quantum metrology in the presence of correlated noise

-\paragraph*{State-of-the-art bounds} Numerous metrological tasks, e.g. phase estimation or super-resolution imaging \cite{Tsang2016}, boil down to the estimation of a single, real parameter $\theta$---the goal is to find its (locally) unbiased estimator $\tilde \theta$ with minimal variance $\Delta^2 \tilde \theta $.
-When the parameter is encoded in $\theta$-dependent quantum mixed state $\rho_\theta$, then a \emph{quantum Cram\'er-Rao Bound} (QCRB) says that $\Delta^2 \tilde \theta \ge \frac{1}{F(\rho_\theta)}$, where $F(\rho_\theta)$ is the \emph{quantum Fisher information} (QFI)~\cite{helstrom1976quantum,Holevo2011b} (we recall the definition of the QFI in Appendix~\ref{app:QFI} ).
-The QFI is a local quantity that depends only on the state $\rho_\theta$ and its derivative $\dot \rho_\theta = \partial_\theta \rho_\theta$ evaluated at some specific value of $\theta$ around which the estimation is performed.
+\paragraph*{State-of-the-art bounds.} Numerous metrological tasks, e.g. phase estimation or superresolution imaging~\cite{Tsang2016}, amount to the estimation of a single parameter $\theta$---the goal is to find a (locally) unbiased estimator $\tilde \theta$ with minimal variance $\Delta^2 \tilde \theta $.
+When the parameter is encoded in a quantum state $\rho_\theta$, the \emph{quantum Cram\'er-Rao Bound} (QCRB) says that $\Delta^2 \tilde \theta \ge \frac{1}{F(\rho_\theta)}$, where $F(\rho_\theta)$ is the \emph{quantum Fisher information} (QFI)~\cite{helstrom1976quantum,Holevo2011b} (see Appendix~\ref{app:QFI} for the definition).
+The QFI is a local quantity that depends only on $\rho_\theta$ and its derivative $\dot \rho_\theta = \partial_\theta \rho_\theta$ evaluated at some specific value of $\theta$.